bytedance/xgplayer/packages/xgplayer/README.md

 ### Introduction

-xgplayer is a web video player library. it has designed a separate, detachable UI component based on the principle that everything is componentized.
+xgplayer is a web video player library.
+It has designed a separate, detachable UI component based on the principle that everything is componentized.
 More importantly, it is not only flexible in the UI layer, but also bold in its functionality: it gets rid of video loading, buffering, and format support for video dependence.
 Especially on mp4 it can be staged loading for that does not support streaming mp4.
 This means seamless switching with clarity, load control, and video savings.
 It also integrates on-demand and live support for FLV, HLS, and dash.
-[Document](http://h5player.bytedance.com/)
+[Document](http://h5player.bytedance.com/en/)

 ### Start

 1. Install

-    ```
+    ```bash
     $ npm install xgplayer
     ```